bitnami/charts/bitnami/minio/README.md

 This version deprecates the usage of `MINIO_ACCESS_KEY` and `MINIO_SECRET_KEY` environment variables in MINIO&reg; container in favor of `MINIO_ROOT_USER` and `MINIO_ROOT_PASSWORD`.

 If you were already using the new variables, no issues are expected during upgrade.

+## To 10.0.0

+This version updates MinIO&reg; to major version 2022.

 ### To 9.0.0